-The Company's U.S. subsidiary has been examined by U.S. tax authorities through 2001.
-Due to its net operating loss carryforward, the U.S. subsidiary remains subject to examination by the U.S. tax authorities for years 2002 and onward and is currently under examination for the year 2008.
-The Company is not aware of any material audit adjustments pertaining to the ongoing 2008 IRS examination.
+The Company's U.S. subsidiary has been examined by U.S. tax authorities through 2008; however, due to the fact that the U.S. subsidiary has a net operating loss carryforward, the U.S. subsidiary remains subject to examination by the U.S. tax authorities only to the extent of the amount of the net operating loss carryforward.
 As long as these net operating losses are available, the Company believes its U.S. subsidiary will not have any tax assessments.

-The Company completed its tax assessments for domestic issues with the Canadian tax authorities for the years through 2001, and for international tax considerations for years through 1998.
+The Company completed its tax assessments for domestic issues with the Canadian tax authorities for the years through 2003, and for international tax considerations for years through 1998.
 The Company's tax provision was adequate to satisfy these assessments.
-The Company remains subject to examination by the Canadian tax authorities for domestic issues for years 2004 and onward and for international issues for year 1998 and onward.
+The Company remains subject to examination by the Canadian tax authorities for domestic issues for years 2004 and onward and for international issues for year 1999 and onward.
 The Company believes that its tax provision is adequate to satisfy any assessments resulting from examinations related to these years.